bp6725/DeconvProPy/README.md

 This project is for internal usage of the Shan-Orr lab at the Technion.

 *Notice :<br/>
-1) This project doesn't contain the raw data given the GIT storage limitations.<br/>
+1) This project doesn't contain the raw data because of the GIT storage limitations.<br/>
 2) This project meant to be generic, you can add any algorithm to the pipe, just try to inherit from the right classes and pandas api extensions<br/>
 3) The pipeline is *highly" cached.
 We have - 1) Tree cash - each "leaf" in the execution DAG is cached based on its predecessor and their params (that is, a small change in the higher leaves will make everything run again ).
 2) E2E cache. <br/>
 4) Some methods require an external process for running R code, so you need R on your pc.<br/>